 Having the right survival bag with all the items you need is crucial for surviving in the wilderness.
 I won’t stress about how important it is, but I will stress about knowing how to use what you carried with you.
 You bought new camping gear and you can’t wait to test it on the field, but that’s the wrong approach.
-You should test it a home first where you are calm and you have all the time you need.
-Being lost in the wilderness will put some people under pressure and they will easily run out of time.
-A few of the basic items you should have in your survival bag:
+You should test it a home first where you are calm, and you have all the time you need.
+Being lost in the wilderness will put some people under pressure and they will quickly run out of time.
+A few of the essential items you should have in your survival bag:

 - Water and a water filter

 - A reliable hunting knife